Sourdough Snowball Cookies Recipe (Melt In Your Mouth)

 Instructions

-4. Add the flour, salt, and chopped nuts (optional) and mix on low speed, until just combined.
+3. Add the flour, salt, and chopped nuts (optional) and mix on low speed, until just combined.
 Use a rubber spatula to scrape the sides of the bowl to incorporate all the dry ingredients.
+The cookie dough will be crumbly.

 Bake

-10. Bake in a 350-degree f oven for 21-23 minutes, or until the bottom of the cookie starts to show a little color.
+2. Bake in a 350-degree F oven for 21-23 minutes, or until the bottom of the cookie starts to show a little color.
 (It's better to undercook, rather than overcook!)

-11. Dip the warm cookies straight out of the oven into a bowl of confectioners' sugar and cool on a wire rack.
+3. Dip the warm cookies straight out of the oven into a bowl of powdered sugar and cool on a wire rack.
 The powdered sugar may melt a little bit.

-12. Once the cookies have cooled slightly, roll the cookie balls in the icing sugar a second time for a final dusting.
+4. Once the cookies have cooled slightly, roll the cookie balls again in the powdered sugar for a final dusting.

 Notes

-- Be sure to roll the sourdough snowball cookies in powdered sugar 2 times.
+• Be sure to roll the sourdough snowball cookies in powdered sugar two times.

 Leave a Reply